kidunot89/wp-graphql-theme/README.md

 # WP-GraphQL-Theme
 A recreation of the TwentyFifteen Wordpress theme made using [**React.js**](https://reactjs.org) and [**React-Apollo**](https://apollographql.com).
 The [**WPGraphQL**](https://github.com/wp-graphql/wp-graphql) and [**WPGraphQL-JWT-Authenication**](https://github.com/wp-graphql/wp-graphql-jwt-authentication) plugins need to be installed and activated for theme to work properly.
 This is meant to serve as a boilerplate for future themes I build with React.js, Apollo.

 ## Demo
 Coming soon...
 I think

 ## Usage
 **Not anywhere close to stable**
-1. Run `npm run build` - if you haven't run the `build` command before but run the docker test enviroment you may have to change the permissions on the build folder or just delete it as the administrator and run `npm run build` again.
+1. Run `npm run build` in `client` directory. - If you haven't run the `build` command before but run the docker test enviroment you may have to change the permissions on the build folder or just delete it as the administrator and run `npm run build` again.
+2. Move new `build` directory to the wordpress theme folder and rename it how ever you'd like.
+3. Activate new theme in `Wordpress Dashboard` - Remember WPGraphQL and WPGraphQL-JWT-Authenication must be properly installed and activated for this theme to work.

 ## Testing
 Right now the easiest way to get the webpack devServer up and running with a working WPGraphQL plugin is to use the docker environment.
 Although it's possible without Docker, but its very easy to run into problems.